The Commercial Viability & Scalability of Lithium Extraction Solutions

 • Domestic Supply – Right Below Our Feet

 Why depend on distant, geopolitically sensitive regions when the solution is already flowing through domestic infrastructure?
-Our technology unlocks lithium from existing brine sources — helping reduce reliance on imports, strengthen national supply chains, and stabilize pricing.
+Our technology unlocks lithium from existing brine sources, helping to reduce reliance on imports, strengthen national supply chains, and stabilize pricing.

 • Proven Technology, Validated at Scale

-Our solution is built on commercially proven technologies — not experiments.
-Developed with over 20 years of expertise in industrial extraction and advanced water treatment, our system is the result of deep design and process engineering know-how.
+Our solution is built on commercially proven technologies, not experiments.
+Developed with over 20 years of expertise in industrial extraction and advanced water treatment, our system reflects deep process engineering and design know-how.

-This experience allows our team and technology to handle the complexities of diverse brine chemistries — from oilfield wastewater to geothermal fluids.
-Backed by operational success at scale through our partners, who already produce over 70,000 tons of lithium carbonate equivalent annually, our technology is not just innovative but field-tested, reliable, and ready to scale.
+This experience equips our team to manage the complexities of varying brine chemistries - from oilfield wastewater to geothermal fluids.
+Backed by operational success at scale through our partners, who already produce over 70,000 tons of lithium carbonate equivalent annually, our technology is not just innovative - it is field-tested, reliable, and ready to scale.

 Learn more about our lithium extraction technology.